CaptainCuddleCube/TimeWriggler/README.md

 TimeWriggler uses TOML for its configuration, and you can see an example of this in `example.config.toml`.
 Once you have all the values needed to run your config - just rename it to `config.toml` and you will be good to go.

+By default, you should just leave the sqlite3 db as an in-memory database - that way is should clean itself up when done.
+If, however, you have a massive number of projects, or you want to persist things, then opt to use a stored database.

 ### Running